 Cash and cash equivalents include notes and coins on hand and deposits held at call with Approved Deposit Taking Institutions ("ADIs") which are readily converted to cash and which are subject to an insignificant risk of change in value.
-All other investments with future maturity date and readily converted to cash are included in the classification of Investments - held to maturity.
+All other investments with future maturity date and readily converted to cash are included in the Investments.
 Cash and cash equivalents are stated at the gross value of the outstanding balance.